mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

     - Gain in MEU from knowing OilLoc?
     - VPI(OilLoc) = k/2
         - value of **perfect** information
+        - That is the difference between the MEU whether or not taking the action with the variable.
     - Fair price of information: k/2